-I invite you to spend a minute to write down 5 things you’re going to do today.
+I invite you to spend a minute writing down 5 things you’re going to do today.
 These will be the 5 biggest things that take up the bulk of your time.
 They can be personal errands, work projects, family engagements, etc.

-Next, draw a 2nd column next to these 5 things and assess their importance from a scale of 1-5, with 5 being the most important.
+Next, draw the 2nd column next to these 5 things and assess their importance on a scale of 1-5, with 5 being the most important.
 If you have difficulty assessing whether this is important, ask yourself whether it makes a difference in 1 year’s time.
 If not, then put a 1.
-If it makes a lot of difference to your life in 1 year, then rate it with a 5.
+Does it makes a lot of difference to your life in 1 year, then rate it with a 5.

 What scores did you get?

 If you get a majority of 3s and below, it’s time to adjust your focus.
 Our time is precious, and if you are spending time on things that have average impact to no impact, you can’t expect to see huge improvements in the future.
 Here are 5 tips to focus on:

 Your Quadrant 2 tasks matter.
 Quadrants 3-4 don’t.
 Working on your quadrant 2s is like planting a seed – you may not see the rewards immediately, but you know your efforts are paying off, and you will get the fruits of the labor in time.
 On the other hand, there are no long-term benefits from doing quadrant 4 tasks every day, like playing games on Facebook, channel surfing, etc. Do the things that matter.

 2. Cut off the unnecessary